 - Seeking help in developing efficient long-term systems and processes - Considering the needs of external communities - Deploying the best technology and people to reduce resource consumption - Being mindful of waste production - Protecting ecosystems that sustain life Our Environmental Commitments Saskatchewan is home to thousands of lakes, ponds, rivers, and other water bodies that serve as breeding grounds for waterfowl and fish, lining the landscape throughout the entire province.
 Over them, migratory birds fly back and forth each year from around the world, on routes that affect where green energy can be generated via wind turbines (such as the Buffalo Pound Preserve).
-Ongoing urban development and commercial activities are one of the biggest threats to these environments and recognizing that early on has helped shape the way we run our daily operations.
+Ongoing urban development and commercial activities are one of the biggest threats to these environments and recognizing that to NCC

-To help us do better, we regularly bring in surveyors, consultants, and environmental experts to monitor wildlife near the mine, test water and air quality, and advise on water and resource use.
-At Pasqua Lake Property to the east, we support our partners in conservation as they help protect many at-risk and unique species on a 280acre preserve with national ecological importance.
+early on has helped shape the way

+To help us do better, we regularly

+environmental experts to monitor

+bring in surveyors, consultants, and

+wildlife near the mine, test water and

+resource use.
+At Pasqua Lake Property

+to the east, we support our partners in

+at-risk and unique species on a 280importance.